 BCozy class, two stylesheets (css files) are added to the scene of the primary stage.
 This way they are available for all children of the scene which are all the view elements within our application.

 The division of the css files has the following reason: One stylesheet defines the shapes and sizes of all graphical elements of the BCozy program.
 The other stylesheet defines only the color and perhaps further features as fonts and so on.
 This way two stylesheets for different look and feels were developed but they only change the colors of the elements.
 It is always a trade-off between maintainability and flexibility.
 If one provides all css code in one file, the flexibility is huge but if one has to maintain two complete files it will be very hard to keep all changes synchronous in both files.
 By dividing the files and allowing the user to change only the parts in which he is actually interested in, maintainability is increased because layout changes regarding size and shape could be made in one central file.

 Furthermore extracting sizes, shapes, colors, fonts and so on from the java code into the css code helps the developers to focus on their main tasks and allows designers to style the application independently.

 If the theme is changed from within the application, this is done in the settings pane from the main menu.
 It triggers the static

 changeTheme function in the

-BCozy class which removes the current stylesheet from the scene and applys the new one.
+BCozy class which removes the current stylesheet from the scene and applies the new one.
 This changes the appearance of the application immediately and all is done in the background of the JavaFx framework.